mpartel/bindfs/index.markdown

 ### Old site

 bindfs used to be hosted on [Google Code](https://code.google.com/p/bindfs/).
-The [old issue tracker](https://code.google.com/p/bindfs/issues/list) has not been migrated.
+The [old issue tracker](https://code.google.com/p/bindfs/issues/list) has not been migrated (please use [the new one](https://github.com/mpartel/bindfs/issues)).

 Google has [deprecated](http://google-opensource.blogspot.fi/2013/05/a-change-to-google-code-download-service.html) downloads on Google Code, so no more downloads will be uploaded there.
 I will keep the old downloads in Google Code at least until 2014.